 This will get your muscles used to the idea of some regular exercise and help you regain your loss of flexibility and balance.

 Keep in mind that stretching exercises can be as easy as reaching your arms above your head or bending over to touch your toes.
 They shouldn’t cause pain, if they do then stop immediately.

-Also see #3 (5 Tibetan Rites) at the bottom of this article.
+Also see #3 (The 5 Tibetan Rites) at the bottom of the page.